sagemath/trac_to_gh/Issue 5235.md

 # Issue 5235: Detect when Sage is build on AFS and issue a warning

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5235

 Original creator: mabshoff